FreaKzero/nms-companion/protocol.md

 # Learning Refactor 1 - Backend
 ## Goal
-Data from Savegame should be only parsed once - not for each kind (missions, positions, etc) Only 1 API - parses all Data always from the Savefile
+Data from Savegame should be only parsed once - not for each kind (missions, positions, etc) Only 1 API - parses all Data always from the Savefile and uses 1 Store for all Components which need Savedata

 ## Brainstorm
 only 1 IPC for complete Data from Savefile - named GET_SAVEFILE, because we dont want to open and parse the Savefile multiple times